ayush-ahire/Tic-tac-toe/README.md

 # Tic Tac Toe
 Simple X and 0 game made for javascript practice purpose.
-Have referenced this one from code with harry youtube channe.
+Have referenced this one from code with harry youtube channel.

 I have used the following languages and libraries
 1. HTML